sebastiancarlos/cl-yasboi/README.md

 (ayy lmao)
 ```

-Yet, it's about 30MB (it includes the whole SBCL runtime).
+Yes, it's about 30MB (it includes the whole SBCL runtime).
 But hey, an Electron
 "hello world" app would still be over 160MB, so there's that! 😉

 Also, it's not a cross-platform binary, which is outside of the scope of this